 Illinois, Virginia and West Virginia: Legislation to create online voter registration was enacted in 2013.

-New Mexico: Two bills relating to online voter registration were signed by governor Susana Martinez this year.
+New Mexico: Two bills relating to online voter registration were signed by governor Susana Martinez in 2013.
 HB 497 permits voters to update existing registration records electronically, and HB 225, clarifies that voter registration in Motor Vehicle Division offices or field offices will be conducted so that the applicant completes the full certificate of registration electronically.

 (b) In New Mexico and Ohio, a registered voter can update an existing registration record online, but new applications must still be made on paper.